emitclever/HaZoneDB-Tap/README.md

 # ZoneMinder DB Custom Integration for Home Assistant
+It is an atempt to play with custom_integration still in infancy ...
 <img width="1033" height="258" alt="image" src="https://github.com/user-attachments/assets/4456e3d0-6bd7-4f0b-a7b4-fd3ffe8b11df" />

 A lightweight Home Assistant integration that reads event counts and last-start datetimes straight from your ZoneMinder MariaDB.
 Perfect for dashboards and automations.